plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/2nd Level/Negate.md

 > *"No." — Plutonius, Archmage.*

-Counter target Abjuration or Evocation spell if its level is `X` or lower, where `X = 1 + this spell's level`.
+Counter target "Abjuration" or "Evocation" Spell if its level is `X` or lower, where `X = 1 + this spell's level`.

 **Classes:** Artificer, Magus, Sorcerer, Warlock, Wizard